 In 2001 Alcoa Ltd donated a Rapid Response vehicle to the SABC for fire fighting on the airfield.
 The Club has a water hydrant on Yangedi Road that is served by a bore installed with funds from Lotteries WA.
 The hydrant is only available for fire fighting purposes, in accordance with the Club's ground water licence.

 The philosophy of the SABC has always been to acquire equipment (tractors, rollers, graders etc) as cheaply as possible, then the airfield upgrades and repairs are carried out by the members.
 The members come from all walks of life - dentists, technicians, electricians, carpenters, retire airline staff, engineers and farmers to name but a few - and from this fine base, the skills required to carry out the maintenance, can be drawn.
 Where necessary, contractors have been used by the members do as much work as they can to reduce costs.

 The Club often liaises with local communities for fly-pasts for events such as ANZAC Day, Australia Day & Serpentine Fair and these are always voluntarily performed by member pilots in their own aircraft.

 The Club actively encourages other interest groups to visit the airfield to foster interest and education of the wider community in Aviation.

 People who use the Serpentine Airfield

-FESA, POLAIR & the SJ Volunteer Bush Fire brigade use the airfield for training exercises.
+Dept of Fire and Emergency Services (DFES - previously FESA), WA Police Air Wing, Volunteer Bush Fire brigade and occasionally the Australian Army use the airfield for training exercises.
 Other Clubs, schools and interest groups use the SABC facilities for day trips.